Wang Hong (politician, born 379)

-Wang Hong (王弘) (379–432), courtesy name Xiuyuan (休元), formally Duke Wenzhao of Huarong (華容文昭公), was a high-level official of the Chinese Liu Song dynasty.
-He served during the administrations of Emperor Wu (Liu Yu), Emperor Shao, and Emperor Wen of Liu Song, becoming prime minister during Emperor Wen's reign.
+Wang Hong (王弘; 379 (Note: Wang Hong's biography in Book of Song recorded that he was 54 (by East Asian reckoning) when he died.) – 12 July 432 (Note: The Zizhi Tongjian recorded that Wang Hong died on the ren'shen day of the 5th month of the 9th year of the Yuan'jia era of the reign of Emperor Wen.)), courtesy name Xiuyuan (休元), formally Duke Wenzhao of Huarong (華容文昭公), was a high-level official of the Chinese Liu Song dynasty.
+He served during the administrations of Emperor Wu (Liu Yu), Emperor Shao, and Emperor Wen of Song, becoming prime minister during Emperor Wen's reign.